kanansnote/basic-programming-exercises/README.md

 I rekindled my interest in programming by starting my **learning journey** with ``Python`` through the Android app called ["Mimo"](https://play.google.com/store/apps/details?id=com.getmimo).
 Over the course of a month, this learning experience helped me grasp the fundamentals of programming.

-Now, I continue using the Android version of Mimo to enhance my knowledge of specific programming languages and certainly, **ChatGPT** & **Bing Chat** is always up there to assist me whenever I encounter difficulties in understanding code.